Uberspace/lab/source/guide_prosody.rst

    http_upload_file_size_limit = 10485760
    http_upload_expire_after = 2419200

 .. warning:: Replace the placeholders ``C2S-PORT``, ``S2S-PORT`` and ``FILEUPLOAD-PORT`` with the above obtained ports, adapt the domain-names, sql settings (inclusive username and password) and paths!
-Don't delete, obmit or change the ordering of the entries, otherwise some default ports could be spammed.
+Don't delete, omit or change the ordering of the entries, otherwise some default ports could be spammed.
 Also don't active modules which including module ``http`` without changing ``http_ports`` and ``https_ports`` .
 Last but not least be warned that spamming the default ports which could already be in use can lead to fork-spam issues!
 So be careful and watch your configuration twice and look into the prosody logs afterwards to verify whats going on after starting prosody!

-Setup deamon
+Setup daemon
 ============

 Place the file ``prosody.ini`` in ``~/etc/services.d/`` and adapt it accordingly: